 Summer is one of my favorite times to visit Iceland because you can enjoy all of the outdoor activities like hiking, visiting waterfalls, and going whale watching without freezing your butt off.
 And while it is summer in Iceland, it is not summer like it is in much of the world.
 It is more like spring.
-That is why it is important to know to pack the right clothing for Iceland in summer.
+That is why you must read our Iceland summer packing list.

 First, you will want to know what the temperature is like in the summer in Iceland.